 One of the most beguiling aspects of traveling in India is the country’s food culture.
 Local dishes, packed with chilli and bursting with spices, impossibly flavorsome and, of course, utterly delicious – from Rajasthan to Gujarat, Goa to Mumbai, no matter where you travel, you’re bound to have a memorable culinary experience.
 For those wishing to delve even further into Indian cuisine, why not sign up for a lesson?
 These six cookery courses in India will provide an accessible introduction – and will continue to inspire your meals even after your vacation has ended.

 Varq Tutorials at the Taj Mahal Hotel

 Guests can take courses with a Master Chef at Varq restaurant in the Taj Mahal Hotel © Taj Hotels

 New Delhi’s Taj Mahal Hotel isn’t just a stop for luxury-seekers – it’s also a haven for gourmands.
 There are no fewer than seven restaurants on-site, one of which – the sophisticated Varq, which serves haute Indian dishes – also hosts cookery classes.
-Guests will be invited to join Grand Master Chef Hemant Oberoi as he teaches the methods behind his favourite recipes, and will afterwards dine on the three-course meal they’ve created together.
+Guests will be invited to join Grand Master Chef Hemant Oberoi as he teaches the methods behind his favorite recipes, and will afterwards dine on the three-course meal they’ve created together.

 A Culinary Sojourn with The Leela Palace Udaipur